jim-easterbrook/Photini/src/doc/other/installation.rst

 Use pip_ to install Photini::

-   python -m pip install photini flickrapi keyring gpxpy
+   python -m pip install photini

 Then run Photini::